kprotil/finalproject/README.md

 https://hub.docker.com/repository/docker/kprotil/finalproject/general

 ## __Using Docker to Run the Report__
+`make docker-run-pc` will run docker automatically and create the report in the "report" folder, if you are on a pc

-`make docker-run` will run docker automatically and create the report in the "report" folder
+`make docker-run-mac` will run docker automatically and create the report in the "report" folder, if you are on a mac